maya-kleinstein/Sybil-Resistant-Mixnet/README.md

 Where `base_port + i` is the port the i'th mix will communicate from, `mix_verification` can be `Verify` or `NoVerification` meaning whether proofs will exist and be verified in circuit setup packets.
 The rest of the values are straight forward or contain their default values.

-### Setup Stage
+#### Generating Pre-computed Data
-To avoid heavy computation during runtime all of the encryption keys and encrypted circuit setup and data packets are pre-generated using the setup stage.
+To avoid heavy computation during runtime all of the encryption keys and encrypted circuit setup and data packets are pre-generated during the setup stage.

 This is done using the `setup` binary and requires no parameters except for the above configuration.

 Notice that there will be no clients directly communicating with the launched mixnet - instead the mix servers will get the pre-generated files from `./data/info` and once decrypted will send them to the `configurator` binary that verifies it has received all expected packets.

-## How can I Launch the Mixnet?

 ### Locally
 To run locally on a windows machine you can build and run the run.py script as follows: